Hawaiʻi Playwriting Collective

 Daniel Akiyama (Honolulu)

-Sean Dunnington (Singapore)
+Sean Dunnington (New York)

 Noa Gardner (Honolulu)